First Simultaneous Determination of Inclusive and Exclusive $\left|V_{ub}\right|$

 \end{linenomath*} for exclusive and inclusive \AbsVub with the uncertainties denoting the statistical error, systematic error, and error from theory (either from LQCD or the inclusive calculation).
 The correlation between the exclusive and inclusive \AbsVub is \Vubcor.
 The determined value for inclusive \AbsVub is compatible with the determination of Ref.~\cite{Cao:2021xqf}.
-For the ratio of inclusive and exclusive \Vub values we find \begin{linenomath*}
+For the ratio of inclusive and exclusive \Vub values, we find \begin{linenomath*}

 \end{linenomath*} which is compatible with the SM expectation of unity.
-The value is higher and compatible with the current world average of $ |V_{ub}^{\mathrm{excl.}}| / |V_{ub}^{\mathrm{incl.}}| = 0.84 \pm 0.04$~\cite{HFLAV:2022pwe} within 1.6 standard deviations.
+The value is higher and compatible with the current world average of $ |V_{ub}^{\mathrm{excl.}}| / |V_{ub}^{\mathrm{incl.}}| = 0.84 \pm 0.04$~\cite{HFLAV:2022pwe} within 1.5 standard deviations.
 Fig.~\ref{fig:npi-vub-FLAG} (top) compares the measured individual values with the SM expectation and the current world average.
 We also test what happens if we relax the isospin relation between $B^- \to \pi^0 \ell^- \bar \nu_\ell$ (red ellipse) and $\overline B^0 \to \pi^+ \ell^- \bar \nu_\ell$ (blue) branching fractions and find compatible results for exclusive and inclusive \AbsVub, as well as for the exclusive \AbsVub values.

-In addition to this extraction, we can also utilize the full theoretical and experimental knowledge of the \bpilnu form factor, combining shape information from the measured $q^2$ spectrum with LQCD predictions, as provided by Ref.~\cite{FLAG:2021npn}.
+In the nominal result, we utilize the full theoretical and experimental knowledge of the \bpilnu form factor, combining shape information from the measured $q^2$ spectrum with LQCD predictions, as provided by Ref.~\cite{FLAG:2021npn}.
 The determined (partial) branching fractions in this scenario are \begin{linenomath*}